rezwanx/l3-react-blocks-construct/README.md

 - Find your **Project Key** on your **Project Dashboard** and enter it when prompted.
 - The GitHub repository for **SELISE Blocks Construct** will now be cloned and installed on your local machine.

-#### Choose your preferred environment

-- You can select either the Development(dev) or Stage(stg) environment to start your project.

-*Note: The Development(dev) environment is for building and testing, while the Stage(stg) environment is for final testing before going live.*

 #### Navigate to the Project Directory